meilisearch/documentation/references/index_new_fields.md

 <RouteHighlighter method="POST" route="/indexes/:index_uid/settings/index-new-fields" />

-Update if an index should index new fields.
+Update if MeiliSearch should index new fields for an index.

 Index new fields is a Boolean, when set to true, each fields found in the newly added documents will be added in MeiliSearch.
 When false will be ignored.